Linoprit/ThetaMon3/README.md

 ## Integrating to Home Assistant

-The probes data is transmittet via mqtt, so you could integrate it whereever you want.
+The probes data is transmitted via mqtt, so you could integrate it whereever you want.
 Because I use HA, I describe the integration for it.

 The name of your location (spot), where the probe is placed is defined in „MqttConfig.txt“, that resides on your ESP.
 Every sensor has a shortname, defined in „ID_Table_U64.txt“.
 These two names result in a mqtt publishing, in the form \<Location>/sens/\<Sensor-Shortname>.
 Your Home Automation system has to subscribe every sensor.
 The sensor data is transmitted in Json-format, i.e. "{"HUMID":51.21}"